uqee/coretechs-stackedit-workspace/Curaçao Check/AML.md

 - delegation of AML/CTF tasks by the nominated officer;
 - nominated officer reports to senior management;
 - withdrawal actions by the nominated officer with relevant reasoning;
 - player identification and verification information;
 - supporting records in respect of business relationships or occasional transactions;
 - employee training records;

--   internal and external SARs
+- internal and external SARs;
 - communications between the nominated officer and law enforcement authorities.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4NzI2ODQyNywtODE0OTM5ODA4XX0=
+eyJoaXN0b3J5IjpbLTY5ODExNjQ3MiwtODE0OTM5ODA4XX0=
 -->